gatsbyjs/gatsby/docs/blog/2019-08-30-diversity-and-inclusion/index.md

 ---
-title: Gatsby’s Commitments to Diversity and Inclusion (D&I)
+title: Gatsby's Commitments to Diversity and Inclusion (D&I)
 date: 2019-08-30
 author: Maddie Wolf
 excerpt: "An update on the tactical steps we are working on which align with the Gatsby value of You Belong Here"